 Much like what Microsoft does, they come after other products, copy some of their features and try to innovate in their own ways.
 MS Teams is showing to be a strong competitor as they continue to roll out interesting features for chatting and communicating, such as the Commute Feature.

 Recognize and other tools can integrate into MS Teams by becoming menus and windows.
 MS Teams combines the best of Sharepoint with Slack into one tool for Microsoft 365 (formally Office 365) customers.

 Hiring for remote work

-No surprise to learn that Recognize research found that when employees had clear expectations and obligations then they are more productive at home.
-This relates to employee recognition because if you make it clear how they can succeed, and they succeed you can give them recognition for the job well done.
+No surprise to learn that Recognize research found that when employees have clear expectations and obligations, then they are more productive at home.
+This relates to employee recognition because if you make it clear how they can succeed, and they succeed, you can give them recognition for the job well done.

 Online class subscriptions

 With Covid-19 causing so many people to be locked indoors, a great way to train and engage employees is by offering online classes.
 Classes for career advancement or offer for employee's families to take classes online as a perk.
 Companies encouraging lifelong learning will benefit.